brandonbeckwith-ccm/stop-watch/README.md

 Commit and push your changes.

+## Task 4: Vue Reactivity Deep Dive

+Vue's reactivity system uses JavaScript Proxies to track dependencies and trigger updates.
+Explore how this works by implementing a custom reactive ref.

+**Resources:**
+- [Vue Reactivity in Depth](https://vuejs.org/guide/extras/reactivity-in-depth.html) - Official docs explaining proxy-based reactivity
+- [Reactivity API: Advanced](https://vuejs.org/api/reactivity-advanced.html) - customRef, shallowRef, triggerRef APIs
+- [How Vue 3 Reactivity Works Under the Hood](https://medium.com/@ignatovich.dm/how-vue-3s-reactivity-works-under-the-hood-with-proxies-explained-simply-4593048bafdf) - Deep dive into implementation

+**Your Task:**
+Implement a custom ref using Vue's `customRef` API.
+Consider these use cases as inspiration:
+- **Debounced input**: Delay reactivity updates for search/filter inputs
+- **Validation ref**: Only trigger updates when value passes validation
+- **History ref**: Track previous values with undo capability
+- **Throttled ref**: Limit update frequency for performance-intensive operations

+Try to integrate your new ref with one of the features you've worked on.
+If you can't please go ahead and

 ## Final Step

-Once you've completed Tasks 2 and 3, raise a new PR from your `-day-2` branch against your original Day 1 branch (e.g., `feature/yourname-day-2` → `feature/yourname`).
+Once you've completed Tasks 2, 3, and 4, raise a new PR from your `-day-2` branch against your original Day 1 branch (e.g., `feature/yourname-day-2` → `feature/yourname`).
 Take a moment to reflect and comment any observations or things you wish you did differently.

 ## Development Setup